ovn-org/ovn-kubernetes/docs/features/cluster-egress-controls/egress-service.md

 An EgressService with `sourceIPBy: "Network"` does not need to have a host selected, as the traffic will exit each node with the IP of the interface corresponding to the "Network" by leveraging the masquerade rules that are already in place.

-This works only on clusters running on "Local" gateway mode, because on "Shared" gateway mode the ip rules created by the controller are ignored (like all of the node's routing stack).
+This works only on clusters running on "Local" gateway mode, because on "Shared" gateway mode the ip rules created by the controller are ignored (like all the node's routing stack).

 When `sourceIPBy: "Network"`, `ovnkube-master` does not need to create any logical router policies as the egress packets of each pod would exit through the pod's node.
 However, `ovnkube-master` will set the status field of the resource with `host: ALL` to designate that no reroute logical router policies exist for the service, "instructing" all of the `ovnkube-nodes` to handle the resource's `Network` field without creating SNAT iptables rules.